 Then however it occurred to me that that is exactly what Inga-Maria had done on the last day of her life, having written her fateful last words “Wonder where I stay tonight?
 Need more money” in her diary before boarding the ferry in Stranraer that evening, a journey that would irrevocably change the course of her life, with fatal consequences.
 But where Inga had been in the words of one of the many people who have left a comment on one of the parts of this blog, “incredibly unlucky”, I have always been fortunate to have avoided peril on any of the many times I have travelled to a unfamiliar location without having arranged anywhere to stay in advance, and here Viktor would also be fortunate.
 Viktor told me that the first thing anyone said to him when he announced that he was planning on coming to (Northern) Ireland was, “Don’t get yourself killed”.
 Even though I tell people on a regular basis just how safe I believe Ireland nowadays is, due to the circumstances of what had happened to Inga within minutes of her arrival at Larne and the fact that Viktor is her blood relative as I said earlier I felt more conscious of his safety, and more protective of him, than would otherwise have been the case.
 So when he messaged to say that he was in Dublin and was suddenly planning to stay in the city overnight but had nowhere to stay, I phoned around B&B’s close to where I lived to see if I could book him and his colleague somewhere to stay.
 Had it just been Viktor on his own I would’ve offered for him to stay with me but my flat is very small and has just the one single bed.
 However, every B&B I phoned had no rooms available at such short notice, and when I broadened my search to hotels I was shocked to find that the only hotel rooms still available in the city that night would cost upwards of €230 for each person.
 I informed Viktor of this and assured him that I would sort something out, and that he could stay with me and I would have a think about where his colleague could stay.
 He soon replied to say that his colleague would be happy to sleep on my floor.
 So with that, it was sorted.
 I was still in work at this stage and wouldn’t be home until 8.30pm so wouldn’t have time to try and source extra bedclothes but I figured I could try and cobble together whatever else might be needed on the hoof.

 On my train journey home from work I listened to the playlist of songs I’d made for Inga-Maria, and thought about all of the events that had led to this point, of her arrival on this island on a spring night all those years ago and all of the many twists and turns that had ensued since.
 And now here we were, thirty years on, with the police closer than ever to bringing some or all of those involved in her murder to justice, and here was a blood relative of hers finally in the city, my city, that she had come so tantalisingly close to reaching back in 1988.
 Where Inga-Maria hadn’t made it that far, Viktor had.
-Where she had sought sanctuary but found only savagery, Viktor had sought a safe harbour and found Bulloch Harbour, the serene marina around the corner from my flat.
+Where she had sought sanctuary but found only savagery, Viktor had sought a safe harbour and found Bulloch Harbour, the serene marina near to where I live.

 As I made my way home, I wondered how it would feel to see him in Dublin.
 I couldn’t shake from my mind the significance of him finally reaching here, and completing a circle that Inga-Maria had commenced but can never complete.
 As I made my way on to my street that night, one of the songs on the special playlist to the right of this piece, ‘Tell Yer Loved Ones’ by the brilliant Dublin band Tandem Felix suddenly came on the random shuffle on my phone.
 This immensely-poignant song always makes me think of Inga (even though it’s not about her).
 And here it was playing, and there he was in front of me.
 Standing there, already a fixture in my future memories of the past.
 I was aware of how much this moment meant.
 Within seconds we had greeted one another and had fallen into easy conversation as I showed him and his colleague the way towards the door of my home.
 Once inside I urged them to make themselves at home while I set about fixing some food.
 We chatted late into the night and before going to sleep, I decided to play them some of the new songs I’ve felt inspired to write about his murdered aunt.
 I hope Viktor doesn’t mind me saying this but while he’s a lovely person who I’m very fond of I think it’s fair to say he’s not a particularly emotional guy.
 So it surprised me the way he reacted to all three of the songs I played him (I never perform solo acoustic anymore, far preferring to play as part of a band but made an exception for Inga’s memorial event and likewise for when I played for Viktor).
 In particular after one of the songs, one which I wrote from Inga’s mum Almut’s perspective, I saw that he had tears in his eyes.
 His subsequent praise for these songs, as I told him at the time, meant more to me than any reaction in the world.
-Because of the incredibly-slow way the music industry operates, it’s possible that no one outside of my flat that night will hear these songs for years, and I wasn’t sure when Viktor would be in Ireland again or if I’d ever get another chance to play these songs for a member of Inga’s family, so I’m glad that I had the opportunity to do so.
-If I never play another song again, to have played those three songs for him honestly meant more to me than if I got to play them in front of a million people.
-I’m aware there are people out there who don’t understand passion (and more specifically there are certain people out there who unfortunately don’t understand my passion and can’t comprehend the sincerity of my motives where all my work on Inga’s case is concerned) so that may seem hard to believe, but I don’t care, I know it’s true, and I know Viktor does as well, which is all that matters.
+Because of the extremely slow way the music industry operates, it’s possible that no one outside of my flat that night will hear these songs for years, if ever, and I wasn’t sure when Viktor would be in Ireland again or if I’d ever get another chance to play these songs for a member of Inga’s family, so I’m glad that I had the opportunity to do so.

 The following morning, after a pleasant night’s sleep, I made breakfast and the boys chatted among themselves (and had a frankly hilarious argument with each other).
 Then we took some photos and went out, into an even more beautiful summer’s day than had been the case in Belfast.
 I thought I’d take them up to Dalkey and on from there to Sorrento Park, at the summit of which is arguably the best view in all of Ireland, a view said to rival that of the Bay of Naples, which is exactly the sort of sight I think Inga would have been most captivated by had she made it that far.
 After that we stopped for some soft drinks in Dalkey village and made our way into the city by train.
 By train – Inga-Maria’s favourite way to travel.
 The DART was packed with people on their way to various beaches, it being a hot Sunday in summertime.
 None of the people on the train had any idea who Viktor was nor the significance of his visit.
 That in a way would not be surprising given that Inga’s case is nowhere near as big a deal in the Republic of Ireland as it is in the North.
 I sat there on the train opposite Viktor, and it crossed my mind that Inga would have loved this moment had she been able to be here.
 A beautiful day, summertime in full flight, a free day ahead of us, on a train her favourite mode of transport, en route to show her nephew Viktor around the city.
 She would love that.
 She should be here.
 I wish she was.